 Nationaltheatret Station is situated in the centre of Oslo, within walking distance of the Royal Palace and areas such as Aker Brygge and Tjuvholmen.
 Please note that the station has three exits.
 Don’t hesitate to ask a member of Flytoget’s staff at Gardermoen or aboard the train if you wonder which exit to choose.

-Board an airport express train travelling to Drammen or Stabekk if you want to alight at Nationaltheatret.
+Board an airport express train terminating in Drammen or Stabekk if you want to alight at Nationaltheatret.

 By train from Oslo Airport to Skøyen